green-nk/nyc-citi-bike/terraform/README.md

         -var="service_account_email=<service-account-email>"
     ```

-5. (Optional) Test a connection to VMs from a local machine
+5. (Optional) Test a connection to VMs from a local machine.
     ```bash
     # Using ssh connection
     ssh -i <path/to/ssh-private-keyfile> <vms-username>@<host-ip-address>